yorikvanhavre/priceAPI/README.md

 `--code=XXX`: Searches for a specific code.
 Dots and hyphens are ignored.

+`--cub=XXXX` : Converts prices from the CUB value stored in the source to the given CUB value

 Example: `priceapi.py --source=PMSP alvenaria 14cm`

 The API can also be used from python: